US beefs up Baltic air patrol as Russia war games loom

 Lithuanian intelligence has warned that the "exercise scenario will simulate an armed conflict with NATO" but Moscow on Tuesday insisted they would be "purely defensive" and not directed against any specific enemy.

-According to Russian Defence Minister Alexander Fomin, the drills will involve 12,700 troops, but critics, Lithuania included, claim there could be as many as 100,000.
+According to Russian deputy defence minister Alexander Fomin, the drills will involve 12,700 troops, but critics, Lithuania included, claim there could be as many as 100,000.

 Belarus' military chief of staff Oleg Belokonev indicated Tuesday the exercises' scenario involves an assumed threat from neighbours to the west and said that the number of troops participating will be "13,800 servicemen."